originphp/website/source/docs/mailer.md

 ### Creating Layouts

-if you want to wrap your HTML emails in a template you can use layouts for this
+If you want to wrap your HTML emails in a template you can use layouts for this

-Create `app/Http/View/Layout/mailer.ctp`
+Create `app/Mailer/Layout/mailer.ctp`

 ```php
 <!DOCTYPE html>